OAtulA/image-upload-using-multer-and-cloudinary/README.md

 Just find the `index.html` in the `client/index.html` and open it in your vs code via live server.

+Also at `line no. 54` change the port to the `PORT` you are using for the backend.
+`http://localhost:5000/upload` here put the port of the backend.
+i.e. You give in the `.env` file

 ## Contributing

 Pull requests are welcome.